Peterborough chef Lee Clarke land top new role at luxury hotel

 The refreshed identity brings a relaxed yet elevated approach to local, seasonal dining — where every dish celebrates the flavour and provenance of Rutland.

-He will oversee a brigade of 14 chefs who deliver private dining, room service, and a busy year-round events programme.
+He will oversee a brigade of 14 chefs who deliver private dining, and a busy year-round events programme.

 Lee first trained under Marco Pierre White at Mirabelle Restaurant, where he spent two years rising through the ranks of the group before being mentored by the late Albert Roux at Roux Fine Dining.
 After gaining over a